 In paragraph 3.4, the results of the analysis for main components in terms of the number of components selected, of the associated variables in terms of correlation should be better described (partly described), in this paragraph, the meaningfulness values should be simplified, and divided by classes, without putting decimal numbers (an example is better described as p ≤ 0,001).

-R: We had a hard time understanding some parts of this suggestion but attempted to address it by changing the p-values in paragraph 3.4 to shoe 4 significant digits (i.e. < 0.001) as suggested by the reviewer.
+R: We had a hard time understanding some parts of this suggestion but attempted to address it by changing the p-values in paragraph 3.4 to show 4 significant digits (i.e. < 0.001) as suggested by the reviewer.
 Additionally, we added Supplemental Table 2 illustrating PCA factor loadings for the first 5 components.
 These additional data will allow readers to understand how acoustic variables are described by each PC variable.

 The analysis by main components should be better described in relation to the group studied, and it is not clear especially in relation to Figure 4, if done overall or by study area (nation), better even if trivial to specify it.